 - Middle click and drag - Rotates the camera around the point on the surface of the globe.

-In addition to the globe itself, the Viewer comes with some helpful widgets by default, labelled in the above image.
+In addition to the globe itself, the Viewer comes with some helpful widgets by default.

 We can configure our viewer to include or exclude these features and more by passing in a options object as a parameter when we create it.
 For this application, delete that first line and configure a new viewer by uncommenting the next few lines:

 The next key element of our Cesium application is imagery.
 This is the set of images that tile over our virtual globe at various resolutions.
-To provide optimal performance, Cesium only requests and renders imagery tiles that are visible in the current view and that are at a resolution (also known as zoom level) appropriate to the camera’s distance from the globe’s surface, Cesium will requests and render imagery tiles at different levels of detail or “zoom level”.
+Depending on the camera’s orientation and distance from the globe’s surface, Cesium will requests and render imagery tiles at different levels of detail or “zoom level”.

-Cesium provides lots of tools for working with imagery layers, such as color adjustment and layer blending.
+Cesium provides lots of methods for working with imagery layers, such as color adjustment and layer blending.
 Some code examples:

 - Adding basic imagery

 - Manipulating and ordering imagery layers